camusdb/camusdb.github.io/docs/sql-authentication.md

 REVOKE INSERT ON app.* FROM myapp;

 SHOW GRANTS FOR myapp;
+SHOW GRANTS FOR *;
 SHOW GRANTS;
 ```

 `SHOW GRANTS FOR <user>` returns the grants of the named user. `SHOW GRANTS`
 without `FOR` returns the grants of the authenticated user.

+`SHOW GRANTS FOR *` returns all grants for all accounts, ordered by account name
+and object.
+An account with no grants produces no row; use `SHOW USERS` to list
+accounts themselves.
+The statement requires a superuser.

+With authentication enabled, reading another user's grants requires a
+superuser.
+A non-superuser can always inspect their own grants.
+A refused
+`SHOW GRANTS FOR <other>` does not reveal whether that user exists.

 CamusDB supports these privileges: